Economic and Political Overview

 Foreign Trade in Figures

 The Ivory Coast is a member of the UEMOA (West African Economic and Monetary Union), which enforces a Common External Tariff (CET).
 It also belongs to the Free Trade Zone.
 In 2008, the Ivory Coast signed a stepping stone economic partnership agreement (EPA) with the European Union (EU).
-This agreement entered into provisional application on 3 September 2016 and essentially aims at maintaining the preferential trade system that exists between the EU and the Ivory Coast.
+This agreement entered into provisional application on 3 September 2016 and essentially aims at maintaining the preferential trade system that exists between the EU and the Ivory Coast (Nigeria is the only country in the region that has is yet to sign the EPA, which is why the agreement is not yet applied).
 It will be replaced by the regional EU-West Africa EPA.
 Ivory Coast is also a signatory to the African Continental Free Trade Agreement.
-According to Comtrade, the country's main export partner is the Netherlands, which imports 10% of its products, followed by the USA (6.7%), Switzerland (6.5%), Vietnam (6.4%) and Belgium (5.4%).
-The Ivory Coast's three main suppliers are China (15%), Nigeria (13.1%) and France (10.8%), followed by India (5.1%) and the USA (4%).
+Data from the French Ministry of Economy show that, after losing the top spot in 2022, the Netherlands regained its position as Ivory Coast's largest export partner in 2023, with its share rising significantly to 11.5% (up from 8.7% in 2022).
+Switzerland ranked second, also seeing an increase in its share to 10.6% (from 8.1% in 2022).
+Mali followed with a share of 8.7%, while Malaysia and Vietnam each hold 5%.
+China remained Ivory Coast's largest supplier (since 2016), with a 14.8% market share in 2023, an increase of 0.4 percentage points from the previous year.
+Nigeria followed with a 14% share (up from 12.1% in 2022).
+France, India, and the United States completed the top five, with respective shares of 5.6%, 5.2%, and 3.9%.

 Source: WTO – World Trade Organisation ; World Bank , Latest Available Data